-When these men go to war, they do not know what to expect when they get to combat, really.
+When these men go to war, they do not know what to expect when they get to combat, not really.
 Countless hours in the field and doing trainings to prepare only tighten up the known actions and solidify reactions.
 Live fire exercises at home are designed to give you a taste without putting you in mortal danger; I’m reminded of a couple scenes in Heartbreak Ridge where a marine shoots live rounds at the feet of his men so that they will know what an AK-47 fired in their direction sounds and feels like in order that they don’t freeze when they get shot at in combat.
 But training is safe, as long as you have common sense and everyone does their job correctly, so there isn’t an opportunity to get shot, to step on an IED, to drag the screaming torso of your friend out of shit filled water in the middle of a firefight knowing you’ll be waiting for the medevac to get there and hoping the fight will be over by then so more friends don’t get hurt just getting him to it having dodged bullets to retrieve his foot out of the water in the vain hope they might be able to reattach it.

 Civilians don’t get what any of that is like and often think of what we have seen in the movies for some frame of reference, the same hero laden movies that perpetuate the age-old ideal.
 Even if these not-yet-battle-hardened men have seen every brutally honest war movie of the last 3 decades it’s only glimpses of some very hard truths about realities of war: from Elias dying because of his idealistic naïveté in Platoon to multiple men dying to ensure a stranger could go home in Saving Private Ryan, from the foxhole realities of war 70 years ago in Band of Brothers to the worst case scenario of everything seeming to go wrong in Blackhawk Down, the story of some everyday Joes in Afghanistan surviving deployment in Restrepo to the loss of too many of the highest trained men in the military in Lone Survivor ultimately for weighing the cost of war and the ethics of collateral somewhere on a mountaintop in Afghanistan.